Use a Sliced Sprite to make an UI image

 The right side of the picture above displays the texture of original size.
 The left side displays the effect of choosing Sliced mode and enlarging the

-- Choose image resource in Assets, then click the edit button on the bottom of Properties.
+- Choose image resource in Assets, then click the Edit button on the bottom of Properties.
 If the height of your window is not large enough, you might need to scroll Properties downward to see the button at the bottom.

 Sprite Frameproperty in the Sprite component of Properties.

-And the following picture illustrates the state of zooming in/out in different areas (the picture comes from Yannick Loriot's Blog):
+And the following picture illustrates the state of zooming in/out in different areas (the picture comes from Yannick Loriot's Blog:

-After cutting, don't forget to click the green check mark on the upper right corner of Sprite editor to save modifications to the resource.
+After cutting, don't forget to click the green check mark on the upper right corner of Sprite Editor to save modifications to the resource.

-Set Sprite component to use Sliced mode
+Set the Sprite component to use Sliced mode